 Does soaking vegetables in salt water kill bacteria?
 It might kill some, but not all.
 Vinegar is more effective at handling that task.

-Use 1 teaspoon of table salt for each cup of water to sanitize vegetables and fruits.
+Use 1 teaspoon of table salt per cup of water to sanitize fruits and vegetables.
 Pour the water into a large bowl—whatever size you need for the produce.

 Stir it up so the salt dissolves before adding your vegetables or fruits.
-After steeping in this homemade fruit-and-vegetable cleaner for a few minutes, rinse the produce with fresh water.
+After soaking the produce in this homemade fruit-and-vegetable cleaner for a few minutes, rinse it with fresh water.

 4. Hydrogen Peroxide

-Hydrogen peroxide is also safe for washing produce.
-You’ll need one tablespoon of 3 percent hydrogen peroxide per gallon of water.
+To use, you’ll need 1 tablespoon of 3% hydrogen peroxide per gallon of water.

 Next, let the vegetables or fruits soak for 20 to 30 minutes.
 Afterward, rinse them with cold water.

 This DIY veggie wash is great for cleaning fruits and vegetables.
-It can also kill bacteria like E. coli and Salmonella on countertops [2].
+It can also help reduce the presence of bacteria such as E. coli and Salmonella when used for household cleaning [2].

 5. Lemon Juice

-Spray your vegetables with this homemade organic produce wash, then let them sit for a few minutes.
+Spray your vegetables with this natural produce wash, then let them sit for a few minutes.
 Afterward, rinse with pure water.

 6. Baking Soda